Follow-up of close contacts, quarantine and home isolation- advice for healthcare personnel

 - If the isolated person does not have symptoms of COVID-19 (asymptomatic), quarantine ends after 10 days (the same time that the sick person is out of isolation), regardless of contact between the isolated person and other household members.
 See example household 4, persons A and B. If the isolated, asymptomatic person develops symptoms during the isolation period, quarantine for household members will be affected.

 The figure below shows examples of the duration of home isolation and quarantine in households.
 Click on the figure to enlarge it.

 Exemption from duty of quarantine

-The COVID-19 regulation §6.7 and §9.4 gives exemption from quarantine duty for people who have had confirmed COVID-19 that is documented by approved laboratory methods during the last six months.
+There is no quarantine duty for people who have had confirmed COVID-19 that is documented by approved laboratory methods during the last six months.
 Currently, only RT-PCR for SARS-CoV-2 is a recommended method.
 Having "probable COVID-19" does not give an exemption.

-If the employer or contractor chooses this solution, they are responsible for arranging and paying for the tests.
+There are some exemptions from entry quarantine for commuters who travel to work, but if the employer or contractor chooses this solution, they are responsible for arranging and paying for the tests.

 If this is not feasible, the requirement for quarantine of 10 days upon arrival in Norway applies.

 Employees and contractors with frequent border crossings who arrive in Norway from areas in Sweden or Finland with quarantine duty are exempt from entry quarantine during working hours if they are tested in Norway every 7 days.
 This also applies for healthcare workers who commute from Sweden and Finland, as long as they are not also working in the Swedish or Finnish health service.